-Adoptees and birth parents who filed no-contact notices or manner-of-contact notices with the government under the previous legislation will not have to refile those notices under the new legislation.
-Anyone who wants to file a disclosure veto will be able (if the new bill becomes law) to file it with the Office of the Registrar General.
+Adoptees and birth parents who filed no-contact notices or manner-of-contact-notices with the government under the previous legislation will have to refile those notices under the new legislation.
+"I want to alert these individuals that their notices will not be grandfathered under the new legislation, but will need to be refiled," said Commissioner Cavoukian.